asendorf/papers/2011_asilomar_msd/README.md

-# SVD Detection of Random Projections of Signals
+# Performance of Stochastic Matched Subspace Detectors

 This directory contains LaTeX files to build my Asilomar article titled "Improving and Characterizing the Performance of Stochastic Matched Subspace Detectors When Using Noisy